-- Adopting assessment tools used in the CoC for CE when possible. - Attending local Case Conferencing meetings, - Maintaining the local By-Name List, - Receiving referrals, - Prioritizing VA resources for their inclusion into the greater pool of homeless service resources that are accessed by veterans through the CE process, and - Participating in data sharing with the local CoC.
-1516
+- Adopting assessment tools used in the CoC for CE when possible, - Attending local Case Conferencing meetings, - Receiving referrals, - Prioritizing VA resources for their inclusion into the greater pool of homeless service resources that are accessed by veterans through the CE process, and - Participating in data sharing with the local CoC.

 While HUD and the VA mandate that agencies receiving funding from sources listed above participate in CE, these providers alone cannot end homelessness.
 It takes all providers in the housing crisis response system, regardless of their funding source, to end homelessness.

 Therefore, all providers are encouraged to participate in CE.